Satellite: Collision threat

 Space debris pose dangers to the spacecraft (including satellites) in or crossing geocentric orbits and have the potential to drive a Kessler syndrome which could potentially curtail humanity from conducting space endeavors in the future.

-With increase in the number of satellite constellations, like SpaceX Starlink, the astronomical community, such as the IAU, report that orbital pollution is getting increased significantly.
+With increase in the number of satellite constellations, like SpaceX Starlink, the astronomical community, such as the IAU, report that orbital pollution is increasing significantly.
 A report from the SATCON1 workshop in 2020 concluded that the effects of large satellite constellations can severely affect some astronomical research efforts and lists six ways to mitigate harm to astronomy.
 The IAU is establishing a center (CPS) to coordinate or aggregate measures to mitigate such detrimental effects.

 Radio interference

 Due to the low received signal strength of satellite transmissions, they are prone to jamming by land-based transmitters.
 Such jamming is limited to the geographical area within the transmitter's range.
 GPS satellites are potential targets for jamming, but satellite phone and television signals have also been subjected to jamming.

 Also, it is very easy to transmit a carrier radio signal to a geostationary satellite and thus interfere with the legitimate uses of the satellite's transponder.
 It is common for Earth stations to transmit at the wrong time or on the wrong frequency in commercial satellite space, and dual-illuminate the transponder, rendering the frequency unusable.
 Satellite operators now have sophisticated monitoring tools and methods that enable them to pinpoint the source of any carrier and manage the transponder space effectively.